Setup Selector¶

 - Edited At - When the setup was last modified

-- Tags - Labels for organization and filtering
+- Tags - Labels for organization (inline editable)

 - Edited By - Team member who last modified it

-The currently active setup is highlighted with a left border accent.
+The currently active setup is highlighted with a left border accent and pin icon.

 Loading a Setup¶